Maurice Roche, 4th Baron Fermoy

-Edmund Maurice Burke Roche, 4th Baron Fermoy (15 May 1885 – 8 July 1955) was a British Conservative Party politician and peer in the Irish aristocracy.
+Edmund Maurice Burke Roche, 4th Baron Fermoy (15 May 1885 – 8 July 1955) was a British Conservative Party politician and peer in the Peerage of Ireland.
 He served as Member of Parliament for King's Lynn from 1924 to 1935 and again from 1943 to 1945.
-Roche was the maternal grandfather of Diana, Princess of Wales, through his daughter Frances Shand Kydd, and the husband of Ruth Roche, Baroness Fermoy, a confidante of Queen Elizabeth The Queen Mother.
+Roche was the maternal grandfather of Diana, Princess of Wales, through his daughter Frances Shand Kydd, and the husband of Ruth Roche, Baroness Fermoy, a confidante of Queen Elizabeth the Queen Mother.

 Early life

 Edmund Maurice Burke Roche was born on 15 May 1885 in Chelsea, London.
 He was the elder of twin sons of the Hon.
 James Roche (later 3rd Baron Fermoy) and Frances Ellen Work.
 The Roches separated in December 1886, and divorced in 1891, with James Roche agreeing to relinquish custody of his sons to his wife's father, multi-millionaire stockbroker Frank Work, in exchange for Work paying Roche's debts.
 From his parents' marriage, he had an elder sister, Cynthia Roche (who married Arthur Scott Burden and, after his death, Guy Fairfax Cary).

 He was educated at Harvard University and graduated in 1909.
 As a condition of their inheritance, Work stipulated that Maurice and his twin brother Francis "shall assume and retain the name 'Work' in place of the name 'Roche'", and must not travel to Europe or marry a European; Maurice ignored the edicts.
+Accounts of his grandfather's estate filed in the New York County Surrogate's Court during November 1912 recorded that Maurice inherited $2,716,000 from his grandfather.

 Roche returned to England on succeeding to his father's Irish peerage in 1920.
 He was a naturalized American citizen, but resumed British nationality following his succession to the title.